Benson the Historian and Writer

 What’s Left of Egbert’s Legacy?

 As we have seen, Egbert Benson was a key player during and after the American Revolution.
-As Gordon stated when he spoke at the EBHS, “Benson’s life, in historical context, is the story of the origins of this state and this nation.”
+As Gordan stated when he spoke at the EBHS, “Benson’s life, in historical context, is the story of the origins of this state and this nation.”

 He was chosen as the namesake of the Egbert Benson Historical Society at a timely moment for Red Hook.
 His name succeeded in bringing the Red Hook community together in recognition of its role in history.
 During his early years in Red Hook, Benson responded to the dramatic events of his time, and he built while here a foundation from which he pursued democratic ideals throughout his life.
 He still informs us, his words ring out: “I hope that People will always possess a Spirit not to elect as their representatives any Person who appears insensible of the Honor and does not accept the Office with Cheerfulness and Alacrity.
 One would imagine this Revolution had purified our manners…I can distinguish between mean Solicitations, and a Conduct discovering that You wish to be appointed to public Employments only because you wish to serve your Country and that you conceive this Service your highest Honor.”